dfinity/portal/docs/developer-docs/integrations/sns/managing/manage-sns-intro.md

 regarding how proposals can be used and how an SNS community can define their own kinds of proposals.

-* A dapp might have an associated The [asset canister](https://github.com/dfinity/sdk/tree/master/src/canisters/frontend/ic-frontend-canister) that stores and retrieves static assets from a canister deployed on the IC.
+* A dapp might have an associated The [asset canister](https://github.com/dfinity/sdk/tree/master/src/canisters/frontend/ic-frontend-canister) that stores and retrieves static assets from a canister deployed on ICP.
 Once a dapp is under SNS DAO control, the SNS DAO must also be able to control the associated asset canister.
 More details on how this works can be found on [this page](./sns-asset-canister.md).